-Please note that this product can only be administrated if you have an online VTS Subscription or a local VTS version from 8.10.00 or higher.
+Please note that this product can only be administered if you have a valid Vienna Test System administration software license for VTS online or a local VTS version 8.10.00 or higher.

 This product requires an additional device.
 For more information please contact us.